 Discover Ancient ArtThe paintings on the rocks that are scattered throughout Uluru's caves are of historical importance as this is one of the ways the Tjukurpa stories have been shared down generations.
 It is hard to date how old some of the paintings are, but we know that indigenous people have lived in the area for at least 30,000 years.
 The paints used are made from ash and minerals found in the area, often mixed with water or animal fat.
 The best walks to take to visit some of the paintings are the Kuniya Walk or the Mala Walk.
 There is even a FREE ranger walk that will visit some of these sites to get a better understanding of what you can see.
 Now that’s fair dinkum’.

 Visit the Cultural CentreVisit the Cultural Centre before you start any walks or hikes around the area to better understand what you are seeing and why it is so important.
-To have respect of the land and people is of utmost importance when visiting Uluru and the Cultural Centre will help you to understand the history of the region and the struggles the people have endured.
-There are many displays, information boards and Aboriginal art galleries to visit once inside, plus a couple of locally owned shops, including a great place to get a cup of coffee.
+To have respect for the land and people is of the utmost importance when visiting Uluru and the Cultural Centre will help you to understand the history of the region and the struggles the people have endured.
+There are many displays, information boards, and Aboriginal art galleries to visit once inside, plus a couple of locally-owned shops, including a great place to get a cup of coffee.